Show / Hide Table of Contents

 In this overload, the buffer offset defaults to 0, and the number of bytes to send defaults to the size of the buffer.
 If you specify the DontRoute flag as the socketflags parameter, the data you are sending will not be routed.

-SetSocketOption(SocketOptionLevel, SocketOptionName, Boolean)
+SetSocketOption(SocketOptionLevel, SocketOptionName, bool)

 Sets the specified Socket option to the specified Boolean value.